cloudmesh/classes/docs/source/i524/2017/technologies.rst

      RabbitMQ is a message broker :cite:`www-rabbitmq` which allows services to exchange messages in a fault tolerant manner.
-It provides variety of features which “enables software applications to connect and scale”.
+It provides variety of features which "enables software applications to connect and scale".
 Features are: reliability, flexible routing, clustering, federation, highly available queues,
      multi-protocol, many clients, management UI, tracing, plugin system, commercial support, large community and user